 Q. What materials can take advantage of the roll forming process?

 A. Virtually any bendable metal can be roll formed.
-Pyramid has experience forming:
+Roller Die has experience forming:

 - Aluminum – Common and heat treatable alloys

 - Coated Metals – clad, galvanized, pre-finished, pre-painted, and vinyl laminated

 - Coated Alloys – for aerospace, petrochemical and military applications

 - Steel – Carbon, alloy and stainless steel, HSLA, cold rolled, hot rolled, all commercial quality steel and aluminized or galvanized steel

 Q. Where can I find additional technical information?

 A. Roller Die is a leader in the custom roll forming and metal fabrication market.
 Our position as a market leader is solidified by the work of the design engineers, the tooling engineers, the manufacturing staff, and sales people that work for our organization.
 Please contact us for more detailed technical information.